-Matter ESG matter in the ESRS identified in the materiality study Impact description Place where the impact arises Climate change The company is engaged in the business of energy generation and the provision of installation services for prosumer Own operations, Upstream, Climate change adaptation T.1.
-Climate 1.4. change adaptation photovoltaic installations and heat pumps, so there is a significant mutual impact: of the Group - on climate change and of Downstream Climate change mitigation T.1.
-Greenhous 1.3. e gas (GHG) emissions climate change - on the Group.
-Polenergia supports climate change mitigation and adaptation by providing low- or zero-carbon energy and solutions to support the transition of downstream Energy T.1.
-Energy 1.1. efficiency actors in the value chain.
-Polenergia has a significant impact on the adaptation of the business model to climate change, as T.1.
-Fuel and 1.2. energy mix reflected in the ESG Strategy and Business Strategy objectives relating to increasing the capacity of renewable energy generation plants.
-Pollution The operation of some of the Polenergia Group's plants may involve emissions of Own operations Pollution of air pollutants other than greenhouse gases.
-The Polenergia Group operates within the
+ESG matter in the ESRS dentified in eriality study Impact description CLIMATE CHANGE Climate change adaptation T.1.1.4.
+Climate change adaptation The company is engaged in the business of energy generation and the provision of installation servention for prosumer photovoltaic installations and heat pumps, so there is a significant mutual impact: of Climate change mitigation т.1.1.3.
+Greenhouse gas (GHG) emissions the Group - on climate change and of climate change - on the Group.
+Polenergia supports climate change mitigation and adaptation by providing low - or zero-carbon energy and solutions to supp the transition of downstream actors in the value chain.
+Polenergia has a significant impact on Energy Т.1.1.1.
+Energy efficiency the adaptation of the business model to climate change, as reflected in the ESG Strategy and Busir Strategy objectives relating to increasing the capacity of renewable energy generation plants.
+Fuel and energy mix POLLUTION Pollution of air T.1.2.1.
+Pollution of air, water The operation of some of the Polenergia Group's plants may involve emissions of pollutants Pollution of water and soil other than greenhouse gases.
+The Polenergia Group operates within the framework set by environmental decisions.
+Pollution of soil Pollution of living organisms and food resources Microplastics siness